leo0514/vpc-on-classic-network/about-network.md

 {: #about-networking-for-vpc}

 A Virtual Private Cloud (VPC) is a virtual network that's tied to your customer account.
 It gives you cloud security, with the ability to scale dynamically, by providing fine-grained control over your virtual infrastructure and your network traffic segmentation.
+{:shortdesc}

+Newer generation available.
+For more information, see [About Networking for VPC](/docs/vpc?topic=vpc-about-networking-for-vpc) for generation 2 compute resources.
+{:important}

 This document covers some networking concepts as they are applied within {{site.data.keyword.vpc_full}}.
 The use cases and characteristics described include: